-Any party that believes exigent or extraordinary circumstances justify an exception to this order in their case may file a motion seeking the setting of a trial date.
-Such motions shall not exceed five pages in length and must establish truly extraordinary circumstances.
-Even where such a showing is made, the parties are forewarned that the undersigned may simply be unable to accommodate them in light of the court's criminal caseload.
+Even in those instances where a trial date has been set, such trial dates will be subject to vacatur with little and must establish truly extraordinary circumstances.
+Even where such a showing is made, the parties are forewarned that the undersigned may simply be unable to accommodate them in light of the court's criminal at 10:00 a.m. and for those criminal cases bearing the "NONE" designation on Friday at 8:30 a.m.